jw-chae/ViTCM_LLM/README.md

 ## News

+- **[2025.10.05]** 🎉 Our paper "ViTCM-LLM: A Multimodal RAG Framework for Advanced TCM Clinical Decision Support" has been **accepted as a short paper** at **IEEE BIBM 2025** (IEEE International Conference on Bioinformatics and Biomedicine 2025).
+The conference received 2083 submissions with an acceptance rate of 19.8% (411 short papers accepted).

 - **[2025.07.29]** 🤗 We release ViTCM-LLM, a multimodal RAG framework for advanced TCM clinical decision support.
 All model code, training code, and evaluation code are anonymously open-sourced.
 Please check the document below for more details.
 Welcome to **watch** 👀 this repository for the latest updates.

 ## 📁 Project Structure